 Aloo Dahi Puri Chaat

 - ¼ teaspoon chaat masala

 - 6-8 puri shells (also known as golgappas or pani puri)

-- 1/2 cup plain yogurt, beaten with 1-2 tbsp of water till smooth
+- ½ cup plain yogurt, beaten with 1-2 tablespoon of water till smooth

-- 3-4 tbsp sweet tamarind chutney (available readymade)
+- 3-4 tablespoon sweet tamarind chutney (available readymade)

 - a handful of chopped fresh coriander leaves, for garnish

 - Mix mashed potato well with salt and spices.